Asteroid Magnetization from the Early Solar Wind: Interpretation, applicability, and limitations

 Although the work of \cite{obrein20}, supported the possibility originally discussed in \cite{tarduno2017lpi} that WIM might explain the the magnetization of undifferentiated meteorite parent bodies, \cite{oran18} produced a series of magnetohydrodynamic (MHD) simulations that were used to argue that the solar wind was an insufficient source.
 In fact there is no contradiction between the simulations results in their paper and ours here.

 \cite{oran18} used a BATS-R-US simulation with a different solar wind model and body resistivity type.
 While they found amplifications of only about $ 3 $, this is perfectly in line with the maximum amplification that our theory predicts for a $ \mathrm{35 \, \mbox{cm}^{-3}, \ 700 \, km \, s^{-1}, \ 50,000 \, K} $ solar wind used in their simulations.
 In fact we ran a case using exactly their wind model and resistivity and found a steady state amplification values equal to their to within a few percent.
 This verifies that both simulation methods are mutually consistent and that there is no contradiction between their computation and ours.
-However, we have also shown more generally how higher amplifications are possible with different sets of parameters that are realistic for the early solar wind.